mudassirhussain0121/MQTT-Protocol/README.md

 - KeepAlive Time:
 	- Broker maintain keepalive interval to ensure connectivity of client.
-	- Its time intrval (default __60 sec__) after which broker sends ping request (PINGREQ) to client and receive ping response (PINGRESP).
+	- Its time intrval (default __60 sec__) after which broker sends ping request __(PINGREQ)__ to client and receive ping response __(PINGRESP)__.
 		- If broker received ping response then it means client is still connected with broker.
 	- Broker waits for 1.5x the keepalive interval (e.g., __90 seconds__ for default __60s__ keepalive).
-		- If no PINGRESP is received within this grace period, the broker considers the connection dead.
+		- If no __PINGRESP__ is received within this grace period, the broker considers the connection dead.
 		- Broker initiates connection cleanup upon no response.
-		- The broker initiates connection cleanup when no keepalive (PINGRESP) is received within the timeout period.
+		- The broker initiates connection cleanup when no keepalive __(PINGRESP)__ is received within the timeout period.

+- Connection Cleanup:
+	- When broker does not receive __PINGRESP__ for keepalive interval then broker initiate connection cleanup.
+	- Broker forcibly closes the TCP connection.
+	- All active subscriptions from that client are removed.
+	- Session state is handled based on the client's Clean Session flag:
+		- Clean Session=1: All session data is deleted
+		- Clean Session=0: Session is retained (per QoS rules) until client reconnects
+	- Last Will Execution (if configured):
+		- Broker publishes the client's predefined *"Last Will and Testament"*.
+This alerts subscribers that the client disconnected abnormally.
+	- Resource Release:
+		- Network resources are freed.
+		- Broker memory allocated for the connection is reclaimed.

 ## MQTT Topic

 - MQTT topics are a form of addressig used for communication between clients.